“”&noscript=1” />

 9.3 miles, moderate, 650-ft. elevation gain and loss

-After breakfast, a taxi delivers you about a half-hour to the 10th-century Sudeley Castle & Gardens, gracefully set against the quiet dignity of the Cotswolds hills on the outskirts of the ancient Saxon capital of Winchcombe.
+After breakfast, a taxi ride of about a half hour delivers you to the 10th-century Sudeley Castle & Gardens, gracefully set against the quiet dignity of the Cotswolds hills on the outskirts of the ancient Saxon capital of Winchcombe.
 One of England’s most enchanting old estates, this is the final resting place of Queen Katherine Parr, the sixth wife of Henry VIII.
 There’ll be time to visit the property and stroll among its 10 award-winning gardens (we’ve already paid your entrance fee).
 Perhaps stop by the Pheasantry to admire its collection of 16 rare bird species, all bred and conserved here.
 Later, set off on the day’s walk to your next hotel.

 You follow the Cotswold Way and an ancient pilgrims’ route to the eerie ruined arches of Hailes Abbey, once a sprawling complex that lured pilgrims by falsely claiming it held a vial of Holy Blood.
 From here, it’s a gentle climb up to the Iron Age Fortress at Beckbury Camp for superb valley views.
 After passing Stanway House’s magnificent gatehouse and tithe barn, perhaps enjoy a pub lunch in Stanton, and then amble through open meadows to charming Broadway, referred to as the “Jewel in the Cotswold Crown,” with its picturesque tree-lined High Street.
 You can seek out St. Eadburgha’s Church, hidden away on Snowshill Road.
 The village’s honey-colored limestone buildings and garden-lined streets were an inspiration to many artists and writers, such as J.M.
 Barrie and John Singer Sargent.
 After time to explore, you are transported about 10 minutes to your hotel for the next two nights, nestled among the hills on a country lane.